 Day 01: Phnom Penh Arrival

 Welcome to the vibrant bustling capital of Phnom Penh.
-Upon arrival in Phnom Penh International Airport, you will be welcomed by our Asia Senses Cambodia travel guide and transferred to your hotel for check in and refreshment.
+Upon arrival, you will be welcomed by our Asia Senses Cambodia travel guide and transferred to your hotel for check in and refreshment.
 Spend the rest of day at leisure.

 In the evening, have your welcome dinner at Romdeng Restaurant which is recommended on Lonely Planet as the top choice for Cambodian cuisine in Phnom Penh.
 The restaurant is located in a gorgeous colonial villa with a small pool with a beautiful garden.